-2.8 The Society may, either before or after the entry of any animal in the Herd Book, to make such enquiries or investigations with respect to the animal (including but not limited to (a) the inspection by any of its officers or agents of the animal or its parents or progeny, or any records maintained by members and (b) the collection and testing of any hair root follicles, blood, semen and tissue or other samples) as the Council shall consider reasonable in the interests of the members of the Society, with the object of ensuring the accuracy of the Herd Book and entries therein.
+2.8 The Society may, either before or after the entry of any animal in the Herd Book, to make such enquiries or investigations with respect to the animal (including but not limited to (a) the inspection by any of its officers or agents of the animal or its parents or progeny, or any records maintained by members and (b) the collection and testing of any hair root follicles, blood, semen and tissue or other samples) as the Society shall consider reasonable in the interests of its members, with the object of ensuring the accuracy of the Herd Book and entries therein.

-2.9 The Society may refuse to accept any registration or transfer requests from a member who employs as his servant, or appoints as his agent, any person or Company whom the Council, at its absolute discretion, considers not to be a fit and proper person or company for that purpose.
-The Council will notify its decision to any member affected thereby, by letter from the Secretary, and the member will be entitled within six weeks of such notification to make either oral or written representations to the Council for their further consideration.
+2.9 The Society may refuse to accept any registration or transfer requests from a member, his/her authorised representative or , any person or Company whom the Society, at its absolute discretion, considers not to be a fit and proper person or company for that purpose.
+The Society will notify its decision to any member affected thereby, by letter from the Secretary, and the member will be entitled within six weeks of such notification to make either oral or written representations to the Society for their further consideration.